czernous/persian-hugo/exampleSite/content/about/_index.md

 Welcome to my personal blog.

-Here, I write about Freelance Writing, Online Marketing, and Hair & Beauty.
+Here, I write about Freelance Writing, Inbound Marketing, and Hair & Beauty.

 If you need help writing about any of these topics.